 The latest generation of spaced repetition, calibrated to you

-No cap on the number of lines in your personal repertoire
+No cap on repertoires or the number of lines in them

 Build, train, play, refine.
 The study cycle of serious players, finally without friction.